keijiro/MidiAnimationExample/README.md

 ![screenshot](https://i.imgur.com/pXnUcLx.png)

-**MidiAnimtionExample** is an example project used in [a webinar] introducing [the MIDI Animation Track package] that allows creating animations/effects from standard MIDI (.mid) files.
+**MidiAnimtionExample** is an example project used in [a webinar] introducing [the MIDI Animation Track package] that allows controlling animations/effects from standard MIDI files (.mid).

 [a webinar]: https://www.youtube.com/watch?v=JxUcGRTHnL8